Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Empirical Application: Realized volatility data

-where $r_{i,t,\tau}$ is the $r$th daily continuously compounded return of month $t$ for asset $i$ and $M_t$ denotes the trading days during month $t$.
-Thus $\sum_{\tau=1}^{M_t}r_{i,t,\tau}^{2}$ is the realized variance for asset class $i$ in month $t$.
-The distribution of the realized daily variances are highly non-normal and skewed to the right, but the logarithms of the realized variances are approximately normal and thus they have better behavior (see \Citet{An03}).
-Hence, in the following analysis we study the natural logarithm of the realized volatility series, The data are observed in a monthly basis, starting from December 1926 to October 2002.
-The out-of-sample forecast evaluation period is set to two years, i.e. 24 observations from October of 2000 until October 2002.
-We had a burn-in period of $20000$ and we generated $20000$ MCMC samples.
-We used non-informative priors for the unknown parameters $\sigma_s, B_s,\beta_{ss},\quad s=1,2$, that is $\sigma _{s}^{2}\sim \mathcal{IG}(0.1,0.1)$, $B_{s}\mid \sigma _{s}^{2}\sim \mathcal{N}(0,1000\sigma _{s}^{2})$ and finally $\beta_{ss} \sim \mathcal{N}\(0,100\times I\)$.
-Following \citet{Ch12} and \citet{Me18} we took into account 13 macroeconomic and financial predictive covariates.
-Particularly, from a list of equity market variables and risk factors we considered dividend price ratio (DP) and earnings price ratio (EP) (\citet{We08}), lagged equity market returns (MKT), in order to capture the leverage effect, that is the asymmetric response of volatility to positive and negative returns (\citet{Ne91}).
-We also used the risk factors of \citet{Fa93}, that is, the size factor (SMB), value factor (HML), a short-term reversal factor (STR).
-From the set of interest rates, spreads and bond market factors we included the treasure bill rate (TBL), i.e. the interest rate on a three-month Treasure bill, the long-term return (LTR) on long-term government bonds, the term spread (TMS), i.e. the difference between the log-term yield and Treasure bill rate, the relative T-bill rate (RTB) as the difference between, T-bill rate and its 12-month moving average and the relative bond rate (RBR), as the difference between LTR and its 12 month moving average (\citet{We08}).
-To proxy for weighted credit risk we also used the default spread (DEF) defined as the yield spread between BAA and AAA rated bonds.
-Lastly we consider the macroeconomic variable, inflation rate (INF), the monthly growth rate of CPI.
-The strong contemporaneous relation between the volatility and the business conditions implies that lagged volatility plays important role in forecasting (see \citet{Pa12}).
-We run a series of experiments for this data.
-Specifically we performed our analysis using the predictors described and then we repeated the analysis using the predictors plus autoregressive terms (AR) of lag 1, 2 and lag 3 to investigate if there is additional predictive content of the macroeconomic and financial variables that go beyond the information contained in time-series history of volatility.
+where $r_{i,t,\tau}$ is the $r$-th daily continuously compounded return of month $t$ for asset $i$ with $u_t$ the trading days.
+Thus $\sum_{\tau=1}^{u_t}r_{i,t,\tau}^{2}$ is the realized variance for asset class $i$ in month $t$.
+The distribution of the realized daily variances are highly non-normal and skewed to the right, but the logarithms of the realized variances are approximately normal and thus, they have better behavior (\cite{An03}).
+Hence, in the following analysis, we study the natural logarithm of the realized volatility series, $\ln(RV_{i,t})\; t=1\dots, T.$ The data are observed in a monthly basis, from December 1926 to December 2015.
+We used a five-years extended dataset compared to the dataset of \cite{Ch12}.
+The out-of-sample forecast evaluation period was set to eight years, i.e., 96 observations from December 2007 until December 2015.
+We had a burn in period of $60000$ iterations and we generated $40000$ MCMC draws.
+We used non-informative priors for the unknown parameters $\sigma^2_s, B_s,\beta_{s}, s=1,2$, that is $\sigma _{s}^{2}\sim \mathcal{IG}(0.15,0.15)$, $B_{s}\mid \sigma _{s}^{2}\sim \mathcal{N}(0,100\sigma _{s}^{2}\times I)$ and finally $\beta_{s} \sim \mathcal{N}\(0,100\times I\)$.
+Following \cite{Ch12} and \cite{Me19}, we took into account 13 macroeconomic and financial standardized predictive covariates.
+Particularly, from a list of equity market variables and risk factors, we considered the dividend price ratio (DP) and the earnings price ratio (EP) (\cite{We08}).
+To capture the leverage effect, i.e. the asymmetric response of volatility to positive and negative returns (\cite{Ne91}) we included the lagged equity market returns (MKT).
+We also used the risk factors of \cite{Fa93}, that is, the size factor (SMB), value factor (HML) and a short-term reversal factor (STR).
+From the set of interest rates, spreads and bond market factors, we included the treasure bill rate (TBL), i.e., the interest rate on a three-month Treasure bill, the long-term return (LTR) on long-term government bonds, the term spread (TMS), i.e., the difference between the log-term yield and treasure bill rate, the relative T-bill rate (RTB) as the difference between T-bill rate and its 12-month moving average and the relative bond rate (RBR), as the difference between LTR and its 12 month moving average (\cite{We08}).
+To proxy for weighted credit risk, we also used the default spread (DEF) defined as the yield spread between BAA and AAA rated bonds.
+Lastly, we considered the macroeconomic variable inflation rate (INF), which is the monthly growth rate of CPI.
+The strong contemporaneous relation between the volatility and the business conditions implies that lagged volatility plays an important role in forecasting (see \cite{Pa12,Ba19,An03}).
+Besides, quoting \cite{Ch12}, we include at least one autoregressive term, ``since volatility is fairly persistent, it is important to include autoregressive terms in the predictive regression to investigate whether there is additional predictive content of the macroeconomic and financial variables that goes beyond the information contained in lagged volatility''.
+We ran a series of experiments for this data.
+Specifically, we performed our analysis using the predictors described and then we repeated the analysis using the predictors plus autoregressive terms (AR) of lag 1, 2 and lag 3.